msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 In complex data architectures, keeping deleted personal data *deleted* is a persistent engineering challenge.
 Systems re-ingest, recompute, replay, and repopulate data long after a deletion request has been processed.

-Privacy specialists know this story well: the endless game of whack-a-mole with systems that resurrect personal data from unexpected places.
 A single missed dataset can re-propagate a user's personal data across an organization's interconnected systems, undermining the best attempts at achieving deletion.

 ## What is data resurrection?

-**Data resurrection** is the unintended reintroduction of personal data into a system that previously deleted or transitioned that data into a state where it should no longer be processed.
+**Data resurrection** is the unintended reintroduction of personal data into a system after that data has been deleted or should no longer be processed.

 This is distinct from:
-* **Rehydration**, the intentional reconstruction of previously inaccessible personal data.
 * **Re-identification**, where anonymized data becomes identifiable through inference or aggregation.
 * **Retention exceptions**, where data is intentionally preserved for legal or operational reasons.

 ## Common sources of unintended data resurrection

-A deleted record can come back because something:
+Resurrection of deleted personal data often comes from one of the following failure modes:

-1. Never deleted it - upstream systems not onboarded to deletion
+1. Upstream systems not onboarded to deletion
-2. Hasn't deleted it *yet* - asynchronous, out-of-order deletion
+2. Out-of-order deletion
-3. Disagrees what "deleted" means - soft deletion across boundaries
+3. Soft deletion across system boundaries
-4. Replays or caches an old version - event history, backfills, caches
-5. Restores an old version - backups, snapshots
+4. Event replay and cached data
+5. Restored backups
-6. Said it deleted, but didn't - silent failures
+6. Silent deletion failures

-The common theme is that the organization has multiple surviving representations of the same personal data, and deletion state isn't consistently propagated or enforced between them.

 ### 1. Upstream systems not onboarded to deletion

-Upstream system that still hold personal data continue emitting events, syncing records, or serving APIs that downstream systems consume.
+Upstream systems that still hold personal data continue emitting events, syncing records, or serving APIs that downstream systems consume.
 Even if downstream systems correctly delete a customer's personal data upon request, they will re-ingest whatever their upstream dependencies continue to publish.

 ### 2. Out-of-order deletion

-Deletion workflows often implicitly assume that upstream systems will delete first, and downstream systems will delete afterwards.
+Many deletion workflows have a hidden assumption that upstream systems delete first and downstream systems follow.
 When this ordering isn't enforced, downstream systems delete and re-ingest a customer's personal data from upstream systems that haven't deleted yet.

 Even if deletion requests are sent to upstream systems first, workflows are often asynchronous.
 Some services delete immediately, while others batch deletions into daily or weekly jobs during periods of low customer traffic.

 ### 3. Soft deletion across system boundaries

 When an upstream system soft-deletes a record by setting a "deleted" flag and continues propagating it, the record carries its deletion state in a field that downstream consumers must be aware of.
-Consumers that don't, because the field isn't part of the contract, or was added after integration, may treat the record as active data.
+Consumers may ignore that flag, especially if it was added after the integration was built.
+The result is that soft-deleted records can still be treated as active downstream.

-Soft deletion is only safe when producers and consumers share an explicit contract: deleted records must be suppressed or identifiable at ingestion, and consumers must be obligated to prevent processing deleted records for unauthorized purposes.

 ### 4. Event replay and cached data

 Systems that replay events, cache data, or ingest historical data snapshots from upstream services can inadvertently maintain or reintroduce personal data that was deleted from primary data stores.

-Replay and sync workflows must be explicitly designed to propagate deletion markers or tombstones, and caches and indexes explicitly updated to remove deleted data.
+Replay and sync workflows need to propagate deletion markers or tombstones.
+Caches and search indexes also need an explicit deletion path.

-### 5. Backup restoration
+### 5. Restored backups

 Disaster recovery workflows restore data from backups that predate the deletion request.
 Unless backup recovery and data sharing workflows are deletion-aware, restoring a single upstream backup can repopulate dozens of downstream systems with previously deleted personal data.

-Service owners are not generally expected to remove customer data from backups, but recovery processes must account for previous deletion requests.
-This can be done without service-specific effort through centralized resurrection detection and re-deletion workflows.
+Organizations often do not remove customer data from backups, but recovery processes must account for recent deletion requests.
+Centralized resurrection detection and re-deletion workflows can reduce service-specific recovery logic, with the tradeoff of risking temporary propagation of resurrected data.

 ### 6. Silent deletion failures